Esri/arcgis-runtime-samples-android/java/find-route/README.md

 ## How to use the sample

 For simplicity, the sample comes loaded with a start and end stop.
 You can tap on the Find Route button to display a route between these stops.
-Once the route is generated, turn-by-turn directions are shown in a list.
+Once the route is generated, turn-by-turn directions are shown in a list in the navigation drawer.

 ## How it works